Ax1aL/Spacex_ReplicaSite/README.md

 # Spacex_ReplicaSite
-I tried to recreate the SpaceX website using php css html.
+I tried to recreate the SpaceX website using css and html.